California Lottery

 Where are California Lottery proceeds allocated?

-What should I do if my ticket goes missing or gets stolen?
+What should I do if my ticket gets lost, or someone steals it?

 Which lottery games are available in California?

-What's the minimum age requirement to participate in the California Lottery?
+What is the age minimum for the California Lottery?

 Is it possible to purchase lottery tickets ahead of time?